lucia-jiang/Unix-shell/README.md

-# minishell
+# Unix-shell

-The "minishell" program acts as a command interpreter, designed and implemented in C within the Unix operating system environment.
+This program acts as a command interpreter, designed and implemented in C within the Unix operating system environment.

 ## Key Functionalities